FIFA Club World Cup format and qualification criteria for 2025

 - The United States will host the 2025 edition of the expanded event, which will be held every four years thereafter.

-- The tournament, which will be held every four years, will have eight groups of four with the top two teams from each group going through to the knockout stages -- the same format as the World Cup.
+- The tournament will have eight groups of four with the top two teams from each group going through to the knockout stages -- the same format as the World Cup.

 - The current version of the FIFA Club World Cup -- an annual competition with seven teams -- will be discontinued after the tournament now being hosted by Saudi Arabia.